bmourit/MFL/README.md

 This is a C++ microcontroller firmware library for the GD32F303RE ARM Cortex-M4 microcontroller.
 Written from scratch by yours truly using the vendor manuals and datasheets.

-It is currently a work in progress and some portions need more testing.
+It is a work in progress and some portions need more testing.
 The MFL project is LGPLv3 licensed.

-There are only a couple things missing:
-	CAN bus support
-	I2S support for SPI peripheral library
+There are only a couple things missing: CAN bus support and I2S support for SPI peripheral library.

 There is only one example right now, however, since this library was developed in tandum with a custom Arduino Core, you can refer to the Arduino Core for reference.